top of page

 Method

 2. To make the brownie, gently melt the butter and dark chocolate together in a saucepan over a low heat, stirring occasionally to mix.
-Turn off the heat just before the mixture completely melts together, it will continue melting off the heat
+Turn off the heat just before the mixture completely melts together, it will continue melting off the heat.

-3. In a mixing bowl, sieve the flour and cocoa powder, then add in the sugar, salt and eggs - one at a time - mix with a wooden spoon or spatula until the eggs are mixed through
+3. In a mixing bowl, sieve the flour and cocoa powder, then add in the sugar, salt and eggs - one at a time - mix with a wooden spoon or spatula until the eggs are mixed through.

 4. Pour the melted but slightly cooled butter/chocolate from the saucepan into the mixing bowl and mix again until just combined.
-Pour the brownie batter into the prepared tin and bake on the middle shelf for 30 - 35 minutes until the brownie edges have formed a crust and the middle is set (it's ok to have a slight wobble, over-baking causes the brownie to be cakey and dry once cooled).
-Remove from the oven and let the brownie base completely cool before you make and assemble the cornflake top*
+Pour the brownie batter into the prepared tin and bake on the middle shelf for 30 - 35 minutes until the brownie edges have formed a crust and the middle is set (it's good to have a slight wobble, over-baking causes the brownie to be cakey and dry once cooled).
+Remove from the oven and let the brownie base completely cool before you make and assemble the cornflake topping.

 6. Refrigerate for at least 4 hours (or overnight is best!) and use a sharp knife to slice.
-Cuts into 24 x ~2 inch squares
+Cuts into 24 x ~2 inch squares.

 Nutritional Information